Designing a Visualization Atlas: Lessons & Reflections from The UK Co-Benefits Atlas for Climate Mitigation: Stakeholder discussions

 \subsection{Data Collection \& Analysis}

-We ran a total of 15 onboarding sessions (11 individual and 4 group sessions), each attended by 2-5 participants.
-Participation and the data collection process complied with the university’s ethics committee guidelines and approval.
+We ran a total of 15 onboarding sessions (11 individual and four group sessions), each attended by 2-5 participants.
+This study is approved by Informatics School ethics committee's procedure (\#591184) in the University of Edinburgh.
 The sessions were conducted online via Microsoft Teams and lasted around one hour each.
-The first author facilitated the sessions, which were also attended by one of the Atlas hosts.
+The first author facilitated the sessions along with one of the Atlas hosts.
 During the sessions, participants were first asked to introduce their professional background and familiarity with co-benefits.
 This was followed by a walkthrough of the Atlas structure and page features.
 Participants were then invited to freely explore the Atlas and ask questions.
 We asked participants to think aloud to record their thoughts.
 Facilitators replied to questions, clarified information, and asked follow-up questions.

 All onboarding sessions were recorded and automatically transcribed.
 The lead facilitator conducted a two-stage thematic analysis~\cite{braun2006using}.
 First, the transcripts were reviewed to identify information relevant to: participants' professional profiles, how they explored the Atlas report pages, and the usage scenarios they proposed.
 During this stage, ad-hoc thematic tags were created and applied to conversation segments to capture both the topic discussed (e.g., data credibility) and where it arose in the Atlas (e.g., local authority report).
 In the second round, these tags were reviewed, refined, and merged into broader categories.
 The thematic analysis was mainly conducted by the first author; emerging themes were discussed within the core team~\jumpto{M22}, who collectively reflected on and helped refine the categories to identify key barriers and usage scenarios.
 The final themes reported below reflect this shared review.